baldurk/renderdoc/docs/CONTRIBUTING/Compiling.md

 First check that you have all of the [required dependencies](Dependencies.md#linux).

 Currently linux should work with gcc 5+ and clang 3.4+ as it requires C++14 compiler support.
-The Travis CI builds with gcc-6.0 and clang-3.5.
+The CI builds with gcc-5.0 and clang-3.8.
 Within reason other compilers will be supported if the required patches are minimal.
 Distribution packages should be built with the `Release` CMake build type so that warnings do not trigger errors.
 To build just run:

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -Bbuild -H.